 Some individuals may be more prone to experience GTP.
-However, it has been found that different people have had similar experiences in the same games.
+However, different people have had remarkably similar experiences after playing the same games.

-GTP tell us about everyday life cognitive abilities and automatic mental processes, physiological mechanisms.
+GTP tell us about everyday life cognitive abilities, automatic mental processes, and physiological mechanisms.
 However, the studies about GTP invite us to reflect about our vulnerability to the exposure to synthetic stimuli and the challenges that the human mind affront due to the fantastic technology advances that are still to come.

-List of published studies on GTP.
+Here is a list of published studies on GTP.